judebantony/release_workflow_example/README.md

 ## Linting ##

 Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
-We are using [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode),[BlackDuckLint](https://sig-docs.synopsys.com/codesight/topics/installation_guides/vscode/c_code_sight_vscode_ig_welcome.html) as a linter.
+We use [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode), [BlackDuckLint](https://sig-docs.synopsys.com/codesight/topics/installation_guides/vscode/c_code_sight_vscode_ig_welcome.html) as a linter.
 It is a code analysis tool that analyzes code for errors, smells, and other problems.
 It is integrated with the IDE to detect changes in the code.

 This guarantees development team to “[shift left](https://www.devsecops.org/blog/2016/5/20/-security)” application security at the earliest stages in the development lifecycle, as part of DevSecOps (collaboration between development, security, and operations).
 To shift left means to move a process to the left on the traditional linear depiction of the software development lifecycle (SDLC).
-There are two common subjects of shift left initiatives in DevOps: security and testing.
+There are two common subjects of shift left initiatives in DevSecOps (security and testing).
+SonarLint is a linter that is integrated with the IDE to detect code quality.
 ![sonarlint](./doc/sonarlint.png)
+GitLint is a linter that is integrated with the IDE to detect changes in the code.
 ![gitlint](./doc/gitlint.png)

 ## Jira and Github Integration - (Planning,Requirement & Test Execution) ##